rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 02 Errata.md

 ## Lab Setup:  <br>

-Step 9: If challenged with “Help us prove you’re not a bot” enter the Captia and hit submit.
+Step 9: If challenged with “Help us prove you’re not a bot” enter the Captia and hit submit.<br>

-### Exercise 1:  Preparing Azure AD for AD DS integration
+### Exercise 1:  Preparing Azure AD for AD DS integration  <br>

-Task 1: Create a custom domain in Azure
+Task 1: Create a custom domain in Azure <br>
-Step 2:  Use the credential used to redeem the Azure Pass
+Step 2:  Use the credential used to redeem the Azure Pass <br>

-Task 2: Create a user with the Global Administrator role After step 8, click on the new user you created and copy the new users User Principle Name.
-I recommend you open Notepad on your computer connecting to the lab environment and paste the account so you can use it in future labs.
+Task 2: Create a user with the Global Administrator role  <br>
+After step 8, click on the new user you created and copy the new users User Principle Name.
+I recommend you open Notepad on your computer connecting to the lab environment and paste the account so you can use it in future labs.<br>

-Task 3: Change the password for the user with the Global Administrator role Step 3:  Paste the logon name you previously copied.
+Task 3: Change the password for the user with the Global Administrator role <br> Step 3:  Paste the logon name you previously copied. <br>

-### Exercise 4: Verifying integration between AD DS and Azure AD
+### Exercise 4: Verifying integration between AD DS and Azure AD <br>

-Synchronization may take up to 15 minutes until the step 2 updates with status of synchronization.
+Synchronization may take up to 15 minutes until the step 2 updates with status of synchronization.  <br>

-### Exercise 5: Implementing Azure AD integration features in AD DS
+### Exercise 5: Implementing Azure AD integration features in AD DS  <br>

-Task 1: Enable self-service password reset in Azure Step 12:  It may take up to 15 minutes before Password Reset is available after activating the P2 subscription.
-Try refreshing the screen
+Task 1: Enable self-service password reset in Azure <br>
+Step 12:  It may take up to 15 minutes before Password Reset is available after activating the P2 subscription.
+Try refreshing the screen <br>

 Task 5: Install and register the Azure AD Password Protection proxy service and DC agent <br> Steps 7, 8 and 9 the CMDlets need to be copied and pasted as individual commands.
 If needed, when pasting the commands remove the >> at the end<br>
 Step 7:  When pasting the 2nd and 3rd  line change the .msi to .exe <br>
-Step 8: Wait approximately 5 minutes before running the restart command to allow the Agent to install
+Step 8: Wait approximately 5 minutes before running the restart command to allow the Agent to install <br>